aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 that matched the beacon values, but do not match the plaintext values if the customer has made a query over any encrypted fields.

-If the query only involves SIGN_ONLY fields then QueryOutputForBeacons MUST not filter the results and MUST return.
+If the query does not involves any ENCRYPT_AND_SIGN fields then QueryOutputForBeacons MUST not filter the results and MUST return.
 This is because the query may not have a beacon key id filed.